numopic/pysplainer/README.md

 (4.735, 10.67634)
 ```

-or you can run it in the explainable mode to return an `ExplainableResult` object supporting PDF ouput like:
+or you can run it in the explainable mode to return an `ExplainableResult` object supporting PDF ouput

 ```python
 >>> result = triangle_metrics(0.0, 0.0, -0.2, 3.5, 2.7, 0.1, explainable=True)
 >>> result.as_pdf(output="triangle_metrics.pdf")
 ```

+The above code will render file `triangle_metrics.pdf`:

 <img src="tests/data/triangle_metrics.png" alt="Triangle metrics PDF output" style="width:600px" />